UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 ---
 title: 'Module 6: Functions Fundamentals and Best Practices'
 description:
-  'In this module you will expand your knowledge on the concept of functions that were introduced in Module 5.
-This module covers how to develop good habits when writing functions like including docstrings, defensive programming, systematic program design and how to compose useful functions. '
+  'In this module, you will expand your knowledge on the concept of functions that were introduced in Module 5.
+This module covers how to develop good habits when writing functions like including docstrings, defensive programming, test-driven development and how to compose useful functions. '
 prev: /module5
 next: /module7
 type: chapter